0xEigenLabs/eigen-estark-gevulot/README.md

 > [!IMPORTANT]
 > 1. The gevulot-cli can't get the dubug messages of the prover/verifier unless you seek assistance from their engineers.

+> 2. If you want to debug your proof program more quickly, you'd better install a Gevulot Node locally.So you can check any debug and panic message.
+     It is very easy to intall the local node , please refer to :https://blog.gevulot.com/p/run-a-local-gevulot-prover-node

-> 2. To familiarize yourself with the debugging of the Gevulot  framework, it is recommended to comment out the Prove function inside the prover.rs .
+> 3. To familiarize yourself with the debugging of the Gevulot  framework, it is recommended to comment out the Prove function inside the prover.rs .
     This way, after remotely running the prover/verifier, you will be able to immediately obtain the  prover's  log file  that can help you debug the program.